Time & Materials#

 Post corrections#

-Because of the use of invoice entries for bills received from external resources, you typically only need to post a job ledger entry if you want to make a value or quantity adjustment.
+Because of the use of invoice entries for bills received from external resources, you typically only need to post a project ledger entry if you want to make a value or quantity adjustment.
 The following list shows what this kind of adjustment might look like.

 Adjust quantities#

-You post quantity corrections as if you were posting job ledger entries to a purchase invoice without invoice entries.
+You post quantity corrections as if you were posting project ledger entries to a purchase invoice without invoice entries.
 This means that a change in quantity and a change in value always go hand in hand.

 Adjust values#